 1. Take the gondola up Sugarloaf Mountain

 I’ve had the chance to take many gondola rides around the world.
 Some were great, and others not so much.
 But if you asked me which gondola ride was my favorite, I would have to say the ride up Sugarloaf Mountain in Rio de Janeiro is definitely one of the best!

 Sugarloaf Mountain is the large peak you’ll see in just about every photo of Rio de Janeiro, and taking the gondola to the top is one of the best attractions in Rio de Janeiro.
 Of course, the gondola ride isn’t cheap at $21 USD per person, but the views along the way are spectacular and worth the price if you ask me!

 Once at the top, you can wander around and enjoy the views and even a meal or drink.
-I will warn you though, the restaurants at the top are not cheap, so if you’re on a budget, eat before you go.
+I will warn you though, the restaurants at the top are very expensive, so if you’re on a budget, eat before you go.

 2. Visit the Selarón Steps

 Written by: Bruna Venturinelli from I Heart Brazil

 No trip to Rio de Janeiro is complete without stopping by the famous mosaic stairs called the Selarón Steps for a photo or two.

 Jorge Selarón, a Chilean-born Brazilian artist, created these world-famous steps to add colors to the city’s gray and dull area.